Visually Communicating the Plastic Pollution Problem

 Drawing for Scientists Searching for Solutions to Plastic Pollution

-For several years, I’ve had the opportunity to work with scientists who have committed themselves to studying the plastic problem.
+For several years, I’ve had the opportunity to work with scientists who study the plastic problem.
 They’re searching for large-scale societal solutions.
-Michael Bank, who we created this global plastics cover for, studies microplastics’ impacts across ecosystems.
-He’s proposed a worldwide sensor monitoring system to better gauge and track where pollution is coming from so that it can be stopped at its source.
+Michael Bank, for whom we created an Environmental Science & Technology journal cover art on global plastic pollution, studies microplastics’ impacts across ecosystems.
+He’s proposed a worldwide sensor monitoring system to better gauge and track where pollution comes from.
+Hopefully, this will help stop the pollution at its source.

 Another leading ocean ecologist, Dr. Douglas McCauley, is doing just that— figuring out how to stop plastics at their source (or at least closer to it).
 He and the Benioff Institute are studying river clean-up technology to stop pollution before it enters our oceans.
-Read more about their partnership with the Coca-Cola Foundation to clean plastics from rivers and read our case study about illustrating the Ocean Futures epic visual.
+Read more about their our work with them in this illutsrated case study about the Ocean Futures epic visual.

-I’m so honored that I’ve been able to help these ecologists in their quest to communicate their science and spread their message.
+I’m so honored to help these ecologists communicate their science.
 For them, and for my kids who are growing up in this world, I’ll keep doing what I can.
-To start, I ask you all to do the same and think about how you can make small changes in your daily lives.
-Here in our house we’ll keep using reusable water bottles and bags, but also try to break our ziplock habit, and get better at not buying food in plastic (argh, but chips!?).
-Here is a great resource to get started on reducing your plastic use for Plastic Free July, and here are some great tips on what and how you can recycle.
+To start, I ask you all to do the same.
+Think about how you can make small changes in your daily lives.
+Here in our house we’ll keep using reusable water bottles and bags and try to reduce the food we buy in plastic (argh, but chips!?).
+Here is a great resource to get started on reducing your plastic use, and here are some great tips on what and how you can recycle.
+Thank you for reading our illustrated review of plastic pollution!

 We’re so glad you’re here!
 Please join the conversation by leaving a comment, and signing up for our newsletter: